ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-efficient.md

 # Set your working directory
 setwd("your-file-path")   # replace with the tutorial folder path on your computer
+# If you're working in an R project, skip this step

 # LOAD DATA
 trees <- read.csv(file = "trees.csv", header = TRUE)